- Kosher Salt

-Add the Finely Chopped Tomatoes (Polpa), crushed red pepper flakes and salt to taste.
-Reduce the heat to medium low and simmer until the sauce thickens slightly, about 10 minutes.
-Check the thickness by pulling a wooden spoon across the bottom of the pan and stays separated, it’s done.
+- Add the chopped tomatoes, crushed red pepper flakes and salt to taste.
+Reduce the heat to medium-low and simmer until the sauce thickens slightly, about 10 minutes.
+Check the thickness by pulling a wooden spoon across the bottom of the pan and if it stays separated, it’s done.

-Make 8 indentations in the sauce.
-Break the eggs, one by one into a teacup, and with the spoon, add one egg into each indentation.
-Cover and cook until the white of the eggs are firm but the yolks are still runny, about 3 to 4 minutes.
+- Make 8 indentations in the sauce.
+Break the eggs, one by one, into a teacup, and with the spoon, add one egg into each indentation.
+Cover and cook until the whites of the eggs are firm but the yolks are still runny, about 3 to 4 minutes.

 - Dividing evenly, spoon the tomato sauce and two eggs onto each plate and sprinkle with Parmigiano and torn basil.
 Serve immediately with toasted bread or focaccia.

 Chef Joanne Weir is a James Beard Award-winning cookbook author, international cooking teacher, renowned chef and host of the award winning show, Plates & Places.